Buildings and Campus

 Built in 1964, the former Copernicus Planetarium underwent renovations in 2006 to become a digital immersive theater that can provide real-time 3D sky simulations, fulldome shows and multimedia presentations.
 The planetarium is an important part of Lourdes University’s community outreach efforts and features SciDome, a single projector fulldome video system powered by Starry Night software.
 Thanks to generous donors James and Patricia Appold, the Appold Planetarium has allowed for the expansion of astronomy instruction for Lourdes’ undergraduate programs, as well as biology and education.
 The public shows bring in a wide cross section of the community and has been used to educate people of all ages, from preschoolers through senior citizens.
 Lourdes students, staff and faculty receive discounted admission to public shows.

 The Ebeid Student Center is located in the lower level of Delp Hall and is named in honor of Russell J. Ebeid, a generous friend of Lourdes.
 Designed by students for students, the Ebeid Student Center offers a place to gather, study, watch TV, play pool or ping pong and engage in an assortment of other activities such as open mic and small stage performances.

 The Flasck Nursing Center

 The Flasck Nursing Center is located in St. Joseph Hall.
-Named in honor of Dick and Dolly Flasck.
-The Flasck Nursing Center houses classrooms, the Nurse Anesthesia Program Lab, faculty office space, meeting rooms, simulated hospital and home care setting, state of the art interactive computerized mannequins, and other features that assist in preparing nursing students for their careers.
+Named in honor of Dick and Dolly Flasck, the Flasck Nursing Center houses classrooms, the Nurse Anesthesia Program Lab, faculty office space, meeting rooms, simulated hospital and home care settings, state-of-the-art interactive computerized mannequins, and other features that assist in preparing nursing students for their careers.